-- (a) No business may be transacted at a directors' meeting unless there is a quorum of directors at the time the business is dealt with. - (b) A quorum consists of four directors. - (c) For the avoidance of doubt, a director is present at a meeting if participating by electronic means such as by telephone. - (d) If at any time there are less than the number of directors required for a quorum, the remaining director or directors may act but only: - (i) in an emergency; - (ii) for the purpose of convening a general meeting of the company; or - (iii) for the purpose of increasing the number of directors to the number required for a quorum. - (e) If, within 30 minutes after the time appointed for the meeting, a quorum is not present, then, without prejudice to the right of those present to discuss but not to vote on any matter, the meeting will be dissolved or stand adjourned to such time, date and place as those present at the meeting decide.
+- a) No business may be transacted at a directors' meeting unless there is a quorum of directors at the time the business is dealt with. - b) A quorum for a directors' meeting is half of the directors holding office at the time of the meeting. - c) For the avoidance of doubt, a director is present at a meeting if participating by electronic means such as by telephone. - d) If at any time there are less than the number of directors required for a quorum, the remaining director or directors may act but only: - i) in an emergency; - ii) for the purpose of convening a general meeting of the company; or - iii) for the purpose of increasing the number of directors to the number required for a quorum.

+e) If, within 30 minutes after the time appointed for the meeting, a quorum is not present, then, without prejudice to the right of those present to discuss but not to vote on any matter, the meeting will be dissolved or stand adjourned to such time, date and place as those present at the meeting decide.